TalHayun/Obesity-Paradox/README.md

 Team members : Tal Hayun, Oded Regev

-This Markdown file describes the data folder structure and organization ...

 ## obesity_measurement [25077 X 11]

 - person_id: A unique identifier for each person (Primary key).